sbernauer/pixelflut-v6/README.md

 DPDK is written in C, so it makes things much easier to write your program in C as well.
 As I'm miserable at C, I only wrote the code using DPDK in C, the rest in Rust.
-The C `pixelflut-v6-server` opens a shared memory region, which the Rust `pixel-fluter` connects to.
+The C `pixelflut-v6-server` opens a shared memory region, which the Rust `pixel-fluter` connects to (check using e.g. `ls -l /dev/shm/`).
 This way we can not only efficiently share the framebuffer (and some statistics) between the C and Rust program, but also start multiple `pixelflut-v6-server` on the same machine sharing the same framebuffer.

 The `pixel-fluter` in turn fluts the screen to a regular pixelflut server (such as breakwater).